 2050 MTP Development

-The MTP takes approximately 18 months to update, and generally occurs every 4-5 years.
+The Metropolitan Transportation Plan takes approximately 18 months to update, and generally occurs every 4-5 years.
 The following outlines the steps in the update process.

 The MPO staff has begun development of updated draft scenario alternatives for the 2050 Metropolitan Transportation Plan (2050 MTP/CTP).
 The first of these scenarios is known as the Deficiency Analysis.
 This is a baseline scenario for the future that is used to help analyze the various scenarios we use in the upcoming Alternatives Analysis stage.
 The Deficiency Analysis includes our future projected growth with only our existing and committed transportation network and is used to help inform our forecasts for population, employment, and travel changes between today and our ultimate 2050 horizon year during the Alternatives Analysis.
 Maps and More...